 Watch the Webinar

 Top 10 Questions from the Audience

-1. Should I be trying to cultivate a social media presence and following for myself, for my particular project, or both?
+1. Should I be trying to cultivate a social media presence and following for myself, for a particular photography project, or both?
 And if so, any advice on how to do so?